Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 }
 ```

-The entity code-gen configuration referenced a `EmployeeValidator` that needs to be implemented.
+The entity code-gen configuration references a `EmployeeValidator` that needs to be implemented.
 Within the `My.Hr.Business/Validation` folder create `EmployeeValidator.cs` and implement as follows.

 ``` chsarp
 using Beef;